Matthew Xia

-Matthew Xia (born 1982) is a British theatre director, DJ (under the name DJ Excalibah), composer, broadcaster, and journalist.
+Matthew Xia (born 1982) is a British theatre director, DJ, composer, broadcaster, and journalist.
+He is currently the Artistic Director of the Actors Touring Company.
+He performs music under the name DJ Excalibah.

 Early life and education

-Matthew Xia was born in 1982 to a Scottish and English mother and Jamaican father in Waltham Forest, London, and was raised in Leytonstone and Newham.
+Matthew Xia was born in 1982 to a Scottish and English mother and a Jamaican father.
+He was born in Waltham Forest, London.
+He grew up in the Leytonstone and Newham areas.

-Xia's interest in theatre was sparked and encouraged when he joined the Theatre Royal Stratford East youth theatre at the age of 11.
+His interest in the performing arts started when he was 11 years old.
+He joined the youth theatre program at the Theatre Royal Stratford East.
+During this time, he experienced his very first acting audition alongside Jude Law.

 Career

-As a young man, he worked for his uncle who ran a recruitment agency, did some map-reading for drivers, and a few other "random jobs" before working as a DJ.
+As a young man, Xia worked for his uncle's recruitment agency.
+He did some map reading for drivers and picked up a few other random jobs before launching his music career.

-DJ Excalibah
+DJ Excalibah and Broadcasting

-Xia's first job was as a DJ.
-As "DJ Excalibah", he presented his show, Tales From the Legend on BBC Radio 1Xtra until 2005.
+Xia's first major role was working as a DJ.
+Under the stage name DJ Excalibah, he became a prominent hip hop DJ.
+He presented his show Tales From the Legend on BBC Radio 1Xtra until 2005.
+His wider broadcast work includes hosting on BBC Radio 1, 6 Music, the BBC World Service, and Radio 4.
+He has also submitted formal responses to Ofcom consultations regarding BBC performance standards.

-In 2012 during the parade at the 2012 Summer Paralympics opening ceremony, he presented a mix of global music along with DJ Walde and Goldierocks.

-He has also DJed at the Glastonbury Festival, Ministry of Sound, Fabric and clubs across Europe and the UK.
-His other broadcast work includes BBC Radio 1, 6Music, and Radio 4.
+During the parade at the 2012 Summer Paralympics opening ceremony, he presented a mix of global music alongside DJ Walde and Goldierocks.
+He has performed live sets at the Glastonbury Festival, Ministry of Sound, Fabric, and various clubs across Europe.